miladvb/unb-rsa-java-implementation/README.md

 # RSA Implementation

-## What is RSA?
-RSA (Rivest–Shamir–Adleman) is one of the most widely used public-key cryptosystems for secure data transmission.
-It relies on the mathematical difficulty of factoring the product of two large prime numbers.
-The RSA algorithm is fundamental to cryptography and underpins many secure communication protocols.

-RSA involves three primary operations:

-* Key Generation: Create a public/private key pair using two large prime numbers.
-* Encryption: Convert plaintext into ciphertext using the recipient’s public key.
-* Decryption: Recover the original plaintext from the ciphertext using the private key.

-This implementation of RSA was scratched without using built-in RSA libraries.
-It also explores real-world cryptanalysis and compares RSA’s performance with symmetric encryption (AES).

 This repository contains a Java-based implementation of three cryptographic scenarios involving RSA encryption.
 It includes the complete RSA algorithm from scratch, a vulnerability demonstration using a common modulus attack, and a performance comparison between RSA and AES.

 ## Code Structure